 Principal Investigator: Dara R. Musher-Eizenman, Ph.D.

-- Understanding Relationships between Picky Eating and Disordered Eating Behaviors: Negative Psychological Correlates as Moderators (manuscript submitted)
+- Understanding Relationships between Adult Picky Eating and Disordered Eating: Negative Psychological Correlates as Moderators (manuscript submitted)

-- Stigma about Picky Eating (manuscript in preparation)
+- Stigma about Picky Eating and Popular Dieters (manuscript submitted)

 Bowling Green State University Graduate Psychology Diversity Committee, Research Subcommittee